 You are to include the interpretation of the test results in the patient's medical record.
 A printout from the equipment by itself is not considered a report.

-CPT Code 92558 may require the -33 modifier (preventive service).
-It is important that audiologists consult the specific guidance that will be provided by some third-party payerspayer, which may dictate the use of this modifier.
-For more information, see New CPT Modifier for Preventive Services [PDF].
+CPT code 92558 may require the -33 modifier (preventive service).
+It is important that audiologists consult the specific guidance that will be provided by some third-party payers which may dictate the use of this modifier.

-The new screening code (92558) is an automated pass/fail test, which may be performed by support personnel.
-CPT Code 92587 requires 3–6 distinct frequencies, interpretation, and a statement of the presence or absence of hearing loss and the frequencies affected.
+The screening code (92558) is an automated pass/fail test, which may be performed by support personnel.
+CPT code 92587 requires 3–6 distinct frequencies, interpretation, and a statement of the presence or absence of hearing loss and the frequencies affected.

 CPT codes are the property of the American Medical Association.
 This guidance is for informational purposes only and was created by the Academy of Doctors of Audiology, the American Academy of Audiology, and the American Speech-Language-Hearing Association.